Sustainable fashion, also called eco fashion, is a part of t..., (eco or ethical fashion) – Translation by Domy Kyriaki Vouvoudaki

 6. They leave a pleasant sensation on the skin, as they have not been chlorinated.

-The ecological fabrics made of raw materials such as organic cotton, bamboo, corn, soybeans, linen-flax, hemp, nettles, silk (cruelty-free silk) and wool, derive from organic farming and cattle breeding.
+The ecological fabrics made of raw materials such as organic cotton, Bamboo is a cellulose fiber, made from the pulp of the bambo..., corn, soybeans, linen-flax, Hemp or Industrial Hemp are high-growing varieties of the Ca..., Nettle fabric is developed from the Brennessel plant and was..., silk (Conventional silk is made by boiling the intact cocoons and ...) and wool, derive from organic farming and cattle breeding.
 Of course, the natural fibers of a garment are not always biological, because in many cases they have been chemically treated so that they can be used in weaving or acquire specific features.

 The apparel companies which have an ecological profile grow at a slow but noticeable pace, mainly abroad but recently also in Greece.
 It is worth to seek them.